 Mary Ellen Klas is the capital bureau chief for the Miami Herald, where she covers government and politics and focuses on investigative and accountability reporting.
-The Herald's statehouse bureau merged with the Tampa Bay Times in November 2008 and is now a five-reporter operation.
+The Herald's statehouse bureau merged with the Tampa Bay Times in November 2008.

 During the 2018-19 academic year, Mary Ellen was awarded a Nieman Fellowship to study at Harvard University and was named the 2019 Murrey Marder Nieman Fellow in Watchdog Journalism.
 She examined the relationship between declining journalism resources and corruption in state and local government.
 Her research continues into what happens to government integrity, ethical standards, transparency, and accountability when public affairs and watchdog reporting declines.

 Mary Ellen began her career as a business reporter for the Palm Beach Post and moved to Tallahassee as the Post's capital bureau chief.
 She was Tallahassee Editor for Florida Trend magazine and worked part-time for the Palm Beach Post for 12 years while her daughters were young.
 She joined the Miami Herald in 2004.

 Mary Ellen was awarded the 2018 Sunshine Award from the Society of Professional Journalists.
 "Her tenacity in accessing government information, reporting and writing it have proven vital in the progression of open government,'' they said.